Forest-Economics-Goettingen/woodValuationDE/README.md

 | poplar               | B 4                  |                      45.43 |

-A particular strength of <strong>woodValuationDE</strong> is the consideration of the consequences of calamities.
-A broad set of previously published estimates for the consequences of disturbances is implemented.
+A particular strength of <strong>woodValuationDE</strong> is the consideration of the consequences of disturbances and calamities.
+Users can choose a suitable parameterization from a broad set of previously published estimates for the consequences of disturbances that are pre-implemented.
 Additionally, users can implement their own assumptions.
 For wood revenues, a factor is multiplied with the undisturbed revenues.
 The options that are implemented by default are listed in <a href="#tab3">Tab.
 3</a>.